Uncovering Meaning And Purpose Through Your Struggles.

 Alec finds the courage daily to bring his soul purpose into the world, even if it is challenging and not always understood by others whose path hasn’t awakened their soul purpose.

 Living your soul purpose is what the hero’s journey is all about.
-It requires that we make peace with our pasts, be present in the now to receive the soul nudges and create a vision for our lives that is more about following the breadcrumbs than having it all figured out.
+It requires that we make peace with our pasts, be present in the now to receive the soul’s nudges and create a vision for our lives that arises from the soul’s energy and what wants and needs to be brought forth into the world.